MapsPeople/docs/src/content/data/various/switch-solutions.md

 ## Android

-The method of handling this in Android and iOS differ somewhat, with Android being slightly more complicated.

 ### Starting a Solution

 When you load your initial Solution, it's important to do it the "correct" way, to ensure it's easy to switch Solution's later if needed.